capytaine/capytaine/docs/theory_manual/theory.rst

     The resolution of the Laplace problem allows to derive the added mass and the radiation damping associated with this degree of freedom (see also Post-processing_).

 **Diffraction problem**:
-    For the diffraction problem, the velocity on the floating body is given by the velocity of Airy's wave field (see below).
+    For the diffraction problem, the velocity on the floating body is given by the velocity of Airy's wave field.
     Once the problem has been solved, the linear Froude-Krylov force is computed by the integration of the pressure (:math:`p = i \rho \omega \Phi`) on the floating body (see also Post-processing_).

-    The incoming wave fields is given by
+    The incoming Airy's wave fields is given by

     .. math::
        \Phi_0 = - i \frac{g}{\omega} \frac{\cosh (m_0 (z+h))}{\cosh (m_0 h)} e^{i m_0 (x \cos \beta + y \sin \beta)}